Authenticity

 Bachman & Palmer's Framework

-The TLU domain is any specific real-world setting outside the test that requires the test-taker to perform language use tasks — e.g., academic lectures, workplace emails, airport announcements.
+Authenticity is the match between test task characteristics and TLU domain task characteristics.
+The TLU domain is any specific real-world setting outside the test that requires the candidate to perform language use tasks, e.g., academic lectures, workplace emails, airport announcements.

 Task characteristics compared across test and TLU domain include: